Learning Geometric Invariant Features for Classification of Vector Polygons with Graph Message-passing Neural Network: Result

-In Table~\ref{tab:glyph_sim_1.0}, the test performances of models trained and evaluated on the simplified polygons of Glyph dataset are presented.
-In this experiment setting, we focus on models' test performances on simplified polygons containing fewer numbers of vertices, and compare them with the test performances showed in Table \ref{tab:glyph}.
+In Table~\ref{tab:glyph_sim_1.0}, we present the test performances of models trained and evaluated on simplified polygons from the Glyph dataset.
+This experimental setting focuses on evaluating the models' performance on polygons with a reduced number of trivial vertices (Fig. \ref{fig:glyph_simp}) and compares these results with those shown in Table~\ref{tab:glyph}.

-We observe similar test performance trends to those of models evaluated on the simplified polygons.
-Noticeably, there is a significant performance deterioration in VeerCNN compared with the test performances in Table~\ref{tab:glyph} on simplified polygons.
-Specifically, at 0\% transformation ratio, the test performances of VeerCNN drops from 69.43\% O.A.
+We observe similar performance trends in the models when evaluated on the simplified polygons.
+Notably, VeerCNN experiences a significant drop in performance compared to the results in Table~\ref{tab:glyph}.
+Specifically, at the 0\% transformation ratio, VeerCNN's test performance decreases from 69.43\% O.A.
 (Table~\ref{tab:glyph}) to 66.56\% O.A.
-(Table~\ref{tab:glyph_sim_1.0}), i.e., a 2.87\% performance deterioration.
-As the data diversity increases, the performance deterioration in VeerCNN increases, too, from 5.2\%, progressively through to 5.56\% O.A. deterioration respectively from 20\% to 80\% transformation ratios.
+(Table~\ref{tab:glyph_sim_1.0}), representing a 2.87\% decline.
+As data diversity increases, the performance deterioration in VeerCNN becomes more pronounced, with a drop of 5.2\%, progressively increasing to 5.56\% O.A. at transformation ratios from 20\% to 80\%.

-The performance deterioration of VeerCNN strongly indicates that CNN models are not robust to varying the numbers of vertices in polygons.
-This can be attributed to a number of factors, incl. the data encoding of polygons in VeerCNN as as fixed-length 1D sequences with zero padding.
-Simplifying polygons and removing trivial vertices from polygons alters the length of 1D sequences, and hence the geometric information of simplified polygons are not only diluted by the zero padding in the 1D sequences, but also by alteration of vertex adjacency explicitly encoded in the 1D sequence.
+The performance deterioration of VeerCNN strongly suggests that CNN models are not robust to changes in the number of vertices in polygons.
+This can be attributed to several factors, including the data encoding method used in VeerCNN, which represents polygons as fixed-length 1D sequences with zero padding.
+Simplifying polygons by removing trivial vertices alters the length of these sequences, which not only dilutes the geometric information through zero padding but also disrupts the explicit encoding of vertex adjacency within the 1D sequences.

-In comparison, we notice only small performance drops occur in general set-based and graph-based learning models.
-We credit this to set and graph representation of polygons and the corresponding learning models as both set and graph-based models accept input polygons of varying lengths.
-In particular, the graph-based message-passing network (i.e., PolyMP) learns salient local node features from connected neighbours in the message-passing function with permutation-invariant pooling operations (i.e., Max-pooling), as shown in E.q.~\ref{eq:mpn}.
-A similar pooling operation is also adopted in set-based learning models \citep{zaheer2017deep,lee2019set}.
+In comparison, we observe only minor performance drops in general set-based and graph-based learning models.
+This can be attributed to the flexibility of set and graph representations of polygons, which allow these models to accept input polygons of varying lengths.
+Specifically, graph-based message-passing networks (i.e., PolyMP and PolyMP-DSC) effectively learn local geometric features from neighboring nodes using a message-passing mechanism, followed by permutation-invariant pooling operations (e.g., max-pooling), as shown in Eq.~\ref{eq:mpn}.
+A similar pooling operation is utilized in set-based learning models \citep{zaheer2017deep,lee2019set}.